Frankel City, Texas: Geography

-Frankel City sits at the juncture of Farm to Market Roads 181 and 1967, approximately 15 miles west of Andrews in the western portion of Andrews County.
+Frankel City sits at the intersection of Farm to Market Roads 181 and 1967, approximately 15 miles west of Andrews in the western portion of Andrews County.

 Education

-In 1945, students in the community rode to school by bus, since the nearby city of Andrews had the county's only school at that time.
+Students have historically attended school in neighboring Andrews.
 The community continues to be served by the Andrews Independent School District to this day since all of Andrews County is also one whole school district.